redis/docs/content/operate/kubernetes/architecture/_index.md

 weight: 1
 ---

-Redis Enterprise for Kubernetes gives you the speed and durability of [Redis Enterprise](https://redis.io/redis-enterprise/advantages/), with the flexibility and ease of use Kubernetes (K8s) provides.
-Redis Enterprise for Kubernetes uses a the Kubernetes operator pattern and custom controllers to bring the best of Redis Enterprise to Kubernetes platforms.
+Redis Enterprise for Kubernetes gives you the speed and durability of [Redis Enterprise](https://redis.io/redis-enterprise/advantages/), with the flexibility and ease of [Kubernetes (K8s)](https://kubernetes.io/).
+Redis Enterprise for Kubernetes uses the Kubernetes operator pattern and custom controllers to bring the best of Redis Enterprise to the Kubernetes platform.

+## Lifecycle

+Kubernetes is a rapidly evolving platform with a short release cycle (around 4 months).
+This frequent influx of new features, enhancements and bug fixes means Kubernetes distributions move in and out of support quickly.
+Redis Enterprise is also a fast-moving product, and is compatible and tested only on distributions listed as [supported distributions.]({{<relref "/operate/kubernetes/reference/supported_k8s_distributions">}})

+Each version of Redis Enterprise for Kubernetes is tested to ensure the version of Redis Enterprise works with the [supported Kubernetes distributions]({{<relref "/operate/kubernetes/reference/supported_k8s_distributions">}}) at the time.
+Both the Kubernetes version and the Redis Enterprise version must be supported for the operator to function correctly.
+We encourage you to upgrade Redis Enterprise for Kubernetes frequently, not only to get the benefit of enhancements and bug fixes, but to keep your software supported.

+Supported platforms are listed in the [release notes]({{<relref "/operate/kubernetes/release-notes">}}) and in the [supported platforms reference.]({{<relref "/operate/kubernetes/reference/supported_k8s_distributions">}})

+## Architecture

 The image below illustrates the components of a single namespace, three node deployment.